Attorney Sharon Jackson, LLC

 10 Reasons December Is a Good Month to File for Divorce

-December is here, bringing in the end-of-the-year festivities and the holiday season.
+revised December 15, 2023 December is here, bringing in the end-of-the-year festivities and the holiday season.
 You may be thinking that you should continue to put off filing for divorce and wait until the new year.
-However, Georgia attorney Sharon Jackson does not recommend waiting until January to carry out your divorce plans.
-Here are ten reasons why December […]
+However, Georgia divorce and family law attorney Sharon Jackson does not recommend waiting until January to carry out your […]

 Read More